dylanroscover/TDComponents/README.md

 ## Keyframer

-Keyframer plays back animations similar to an Animation COMP setup, but with more advanced cueing, playback and COMP integration features.
+Keyframer plays animations similar to an Animation COMP setup, but with more advanced cueing, playback and COMP integration features.

 ### Pars